 Replace the battery if the KEY FOB # BATTERY LOW message displays in the DIC.
-See "KEY FOB # BATTERY LOW" under DIC Warnings and Messages on page 3-53 for additional information.
+See "KEY FOB # BATTERY LOW" under DIC Warnings and Messages on page 3-51 for additional information.

-Notice: When replacing the battery, use care not to touch any of the circuitry.
-Static from your body transferred to these surfaces may damage the transmitter.
+Notice: When replacing the battery, do not touch any of the circuitry on the transmitter.
+Static from your body could damage the transmitter.

-To replace the battery in the RKE transmitter do the following:
+To replace the battery:

-- Separate the halves of the transmitter with a flat, thin object inserted into the slot between the covers of the transmitter housing. - 2.
+- Separate the transmitter with a flat, thin object inserted into the slot between the covers of the transmitter housing. - 2.
 Remove the old battery.
 Do not use a metal object. - 3.
 Insert the new battery.
 Replace with a CR2032 or equivalent battery. - 4.
-Put the transmitter back together tightly.
+Snap the transmitter back together.